-A tag that enables the image to participate in a function template.
+A tag that allows the image to participate in a function template.

 An optional categorization for images.
 All images with the same group name participate together in a function template.

 The coordinate system associated with the perspective point as a file path or WKID (EPSG code).
-For EPSG code, the coordinate system for x,y and z are separated by a semicolon (;), for example 26918;5773.
+For EPSG code, the coordinate system for x,y, and z are separated by a semicolon (;), for example 26918;5773.
 If not defined, it defaults to the data-specified or mosaic dataset SR. The spatial reference can be defined for each image item in the mosaic dataset as well.
-If the SRS field is defined both in the cameras table and the frames table, the value in the frames table will take precedence.
+If the SRS field is defined in the cameras table and the frames table, the value in the frames table takes precedence.